Richard Grayson (academic): Academic research

-His historical research is currently concentrated on Ireland and the First World War, with his most important book being Belfast Boys: How Unionists and Nationalists Fought and Died Together in the First World War (Continuum, 2009).
-It has been widely well reviewed.
+His historical research is currently concentrated on Ireland and the First World War, with his most important books being Belfast Boys: How Unionists and Nationalists Fought and Died Together in the First World War (Continuum, 2009) and Dublin's Great Wars: The First World War, the Easter Rising and the Irish Revolution (Cambridge University Press, 2018).
 He also edited At War with the 16th (Irish) Division, 1914-18: The Staniforth Letters (2012) and co-edited (with Fearghal McGarry) Remembering 1916: The Easter Rising, the Somme and the Politics of Memory in Ireland (2016).
 Previous work includes books on Austen Chamberlain’s term of office as foreign secretary and the inter-war Liberal Party, and articles on Leo Amery and appeasement, the Channel Tunnel project, and Mods and Rockers in the 1960s.

-Grayson is involved in a number of First World War centenary projects.
-He is the chair of the Academy Advisory Group for the digital projects run by the Imperial War Museums, including Operation War Diary and Lives of the First World War.
-He is an Associate Member of the First World War Centenary Committee in Northern Ireland and contributed to the two-part Ireland’s Great War first broadcast on BBC 1 Northern Ireland in February 2015.
-He co-edits the IrelandWW1 website and is involved in the Living Legacies 1914-1918 First World War Engagement Centre.
-Work as part of this has included leading a walking tour of West Belfast around sites connected with First World War veterans.
+Grayson was involved in a number of First World War centenary projects.
+He was the chair of the Academy Advisory Group for the digital projects run by the Imperial War Museums, including Operation War Diary and Lives of the First World War.
+He was an Associate Member of the First World War Centenary Committee in Northern Ireland and contributed to the two-part Ireland’s Great War first broadcast on BBC 1 Northern Ireland in February 2015.
+He co-edits the IrelandWW1 website and was involved in the Living Legacies 1914-1918 First World War Engagement Centre.
+Work as part of this included leading a walking tour of West Belfast around sites connected with First World War veterans.